Cardinal-Operations/SIRL/README.md

 ## Model Release

 The checkpoints of [SIRL-Qwen2.5-7B-Gurobi](https://huggingface.co/chenyitian-shanshu/SIRL), [SIRL-Qwen2.5-7B-COPT](https://huggingface.co/chenyitian-shanshu/SIRL/tree/main/Copt) and [SIRL-Qwen2.5-32B-Gurobi](https://huggingface.co/chenyitian-shanshu/SIRL-Gurobi32B) are avaiable on Hugging Face and Model Scope.
- We are developing our next-generation LLM models to tackle a broader range of general optimization and mathematical tasks.
+ Looking ahead, we aim to develop our next-generation LLM models to tackle a broader range of general optimization and mathematical tasks.

 | Solver Type          | Hugging Face      | ModelScope |